Ustcmilkquamtum/code-for-Typical-Mixing-and-Rare-State-Bottlenecks-in-Open-Quantum-Systems/README.md

-# simu_code

-This folder keeps only the code that reproduces the numerical figures used in the current paper draft.
-I left out cached outputs, copied figure files, exploratory notebooks, and the slide-style schematic sources from `ppt`, since those are not part of the simulation package we want to release.

-## Layout

 `main_text/davies_benchmark` contains the Davies many-body benchmark behind Fig. 2 in the main text.
 Running `python generate_davies_many_body_figures.py` creates `davies_many_body_bundle_panels.pdf` and `davies_many_body_mixing_concentration.pdf` inside the local `outputs` folder.